Carmel Reformed Church Rock Valley, Iowa

 In the late 1800’s a group of Dutch immigrants settled in the northwest part of Sioux County, Iowa.
 Religious freedom and worship were very important to them.
-They began attending First Reformed Church in Sioux Center, which was 7 or 8 miles away.
-Since they travelled by horse and buggy, this was not an easy trip.
-On May 3rd, 1895 a severe tornado struck the area.
+They began attending First Reformed Church in Sioux Center, which was seven or eight miles away.
+Since they traveled by horse and buggy, this was not an easy trip.
+On May 3rd, 1895, a severe tornado struck the area.
 There was much destruction and many lives were lost.
 After such a tragedy, the pioneer families felt the need more than ever to have their own local church.

 A parsonage was built in 1895-1896.
 The church was built in 1896 and was erected in the same area where the present-day church now stands.
 Carmel was the name chosen for the church from many submitted.
 It was suggested by Rev. Te Selle because the church is on a hill and reminds one of the victory of Elijah on Mt.
 Carmel (I Kings 18:20-42).

 The members of the congregation, undaunted by their misfortune and loss, immediately set about making plans to re-build their church.
 Through unity of purpose and spirit, enough money was collected to build a new church building and it was erected in the summer of 1916.
-While construction was going on services were held in the church barn, using the furniture that had been salvaged from the fire.
+While construction was going on, services were held in the church barn and used the furniture that had been salvaged from the fire.

 Today, as a rural congregation, Carmel Reformed Church continues to draw its members from several surrounding communities.
 As we look back, we realize we have much for which to give thanks.
 The Lord has richly blessed us as a congregation and we praise Him for his faithfulness.
 We pray that we may continue to be faithful in all things so that “the Glory of God may endure forever”, and that we may be Bound in God’s Love.